 Negative tests can mean that there is no pregnancy, or they can mean that the test was either taken too early to detect HCG, or that it was not done correctly.

-If the result is positive, the woman should make an appointment to see a healthcare professional, who can guide her about the next steps.
+If the result is positive, the female should make an appointment to see a healthcare professional, who can guide her about the next steps.

-If the result is negative, but the woman has the signs and symptoms of pregnancy, she should test again after 1 week or ask a doctor about a blood test instead.
+If the result is negative, but the female has the signs and symptoms of pregnancy, she should test again after 1 week or ask a doctor about a blood test instead.

 Some modern pregnancy tests and kits can give an estimate of the conception date and consequent due date.
 However, this information is not always accurate.